All Episodes

 I absolutely hate food podcasts.

-I absolutely hate them.
+I absolutely seen this.

-I absolutely hate them, because why on earth would I want to see someone just eating?
+I absolutely hate them because why on earth would I want to see someone just eating?

 It's absolutely gross.